by Freddy Tran Nager, Founder of Atomic Tango + Sucker for Shows about Advertising…

 - Neither agency talked about the actual product!
 I kept wondering, when will they emphasize what makes Subway sandwiches better and different than the competition?
 Sure enough, that’s what the Subway execs complained about.
 Right off the bat, both agencies focused on creative that could work for ANY fast-food joint.
 Hide the Subway logo, and they could be ideas for Wienerschnitzel.

 - When were the creatives going to eat at Subway?
 The episode contained an odd segment about the McKinney creative director trying to make breakfast for her kid.
 I was waiting for her to take him to Subway.
 Did that scene land on the cutting-room floor?
 If so, why include this bit at all?

 - The agencies needed to think beyond themselves.
-All their creatives targeted themselves as young professionals or hipsters, who are not morning people, and who think that zombies are a cool way to sell breakfast.
-I grew up in a working-class town, where young men are wide-awake and heading off to work before 8 am.
+All their creatives targeted themselves as young professionals or hipsters, who are not morning people and who dig on zombies and rappers.
+I grew up in a working-class town, where people are wide-awake and heading to work before 8 am.
 They’re hitting up fast food because it’s quick, cheap, easy, and tastes good, not because they’re morning zombies.

 - It was a lose-lose situation for WDCW.
 The bigger agency in L.A. is expected to slaughter a mid-size agency in North Carolina.
 As the underdog, McKinney stood to gain even if they had lost the competition.

 I think the ultimate problem is that the agencies tried too hard to look creative for a television audience, instead of doing good work for a client.
 As a result, both ideas were off pitch.